olimeme/maitools/README.md

 ## Getting Started

-To run Maitools locally, follow these steps:
+To run maitools locally, follow these steps:

 1. Clone the repository: